 7th December 2018 - 1st March 2019

-Cooke Latham Gallery, a new space for contemporary art located in a 19th-century warehouse in London’s Battersea, will launch on 6 December with the first UK solo exhibition of Chilean artist Francisco Rodríguez entitled The Burning Plain.
+Cooke Latham Gallery, a new space for contemporary art located in a 19th-century warehouse in London’s Battersea, launched on 6 December with the first UK solo exhibition of Chilean artist Francisco Rodríguez entitled The Burning Plain.

 Set over twenty-four hours, the sun rises over The Burning Plain to reveal a cast of sinister characters emerging from the shadows.
 Oscillating between expansive landscapes and smaller portraits and details, the exhibition is unified in its limited colour palette and by the motifs repeated through the paintings.
 Populated by wild dogs, fir-trees, and figures skulking along the fence line, the compositions are loaded with anticipated action.
 Each piece is both self-contained and integral to the installation as a whole, a fragment of a storyline that is implied but never realised.